pardis-rahbarsooreh/Tic-Tac-Toe/README.md

 P.S.
 This is a project done in a university course *Reinforcement Learning* in the winter semester 2023/2024 at Saarland University under supervision of Prof. Verena Wolf and her team.
 Therefore, the notebook is in the Exercise format.
-All the related information on how much of the project is given by the professor and how much is done by me and my teammate is already explained in the notebook.
+All the related information on how much of the project is given by the professor and how much is done by me and @behkamfallah is already explained in the notebook.